-Is your migraine preventive treatment balanced between drugs' benefits and harms?April 17th, 2013 in Diseases, Conditions, Syndromes /
+Is your migraine preventive treatment balanced between drugs' benefits and harms?April 17, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Migraine headaches are a major cause of ill health and a reduced quality of life.
 Some individuals suffer from a frequent and severe migraine problem which means that they require regular medication to try and prevent them.
 A new review of the medications, which may help to prevent episodic migraines, appears in the Journal of General Internal Medicine.
 The authors, Tatyana Shamliyan from the University of Minnesota School of Public Health, and her colleagues, compare published research on the drugs available to find those which offer the best migraine prevention coupled with the fewest adverse side-effects.